Doctor SpinThe PR BlogPersuasion & InfluencePersuasion Definition, Meaning, and Ethics

 One of the most successful PR campaigns that effectively used persuasion is Dove’s “Real Beauty” campaign.
 Launched in 2004, the campaign sought to challenge the traditional beauty standards portrayed in the media and promote a more inclusive definition of beauty.

-By featuring women of different sizes, ages, and ethnicities in their advertisements, Dove appealed to the emotions (pathos) of the audience and sparked a global conversation about body positivity and self-esteem.
+By featuring women of different sizes, ages, and ethnicities in their advertisements, Dove appealed to the emotions (pathos) of their publics and sparked a global conversation about body positivity and self-esteem.

 The campaign also demonstrated Dove’s commitment to its brand values (ethos) and presented a compelling argument (logos) for redefining beauty.